aternosorg/modbot/README.md

 10. (optional) Set up a log channel by using !logchannel #channel

 Now you can use our bot!
-If you need help with the commands use !help to list them and !help `<command>` to get more info
+If you need help with the commands use !help to list them and !help `<command>` to get more info.

 ### Contributing